dlt-hub/verified-sources/sources/asana_dlt/README.md

 # Asana

 This verified source enables data loading from the Asana API to your preferred destination.
 It supports loading data from various endpoints, providing flexibility in the data you can retrieve.
-The following endpoints are available for data loading with this verified source.

 Resources that can be loaded using this verified source are: